ammitra/TopHBoostedAllHad/README.md

 python ../TIMBER/TIMBER/Utilities/TrigTester.py -i ../dijet_nano_files/THsnapshot_Data_18.root -o Data18Trig_2 --not "HLT_AK8PFJet400_TrimMass30||HLT_AK8PFHT850_TrimMass50"
 ```

-The script produces text output as well as a plot (example below) to show which triggers lead
+The script produces text output as well as a plot to show which triggers lead
 to the greatest acceptance of events in the provided selection (dijet in this case).
 The successive
 iterations per-year with the addition of the `--not` arguement are done to study what "next" trigger
 should be added if the `--not` triggers are vetoed.
 If one were to choose their nth trigger (where n>1)